jfree/orsonpdf/README.md

 - implemented getDeviceConfiguration();
 - fixed transform bug that could result in malformed PDF output;
 - fixed a bug in the getClipBounds() method when the clip is null;
-- fixed a bug with the date formatter for the document creation date;
+- corrected the Producer version info;
-- corrected the version information in the jar file;
+- fixed a bug with the date formatter for the document creation date.

 Version 1.2 (12 September 2013)